 No. When calculating the ERC, an employer can include wages given to part-time and full-time workers, but can only compute the credits on the first $10,000 in salary and health plan expenses paid to each employee during each credit-generating period.

-Who qualifies for the ERC?
+Who Qualifies for the ERC?

-There is a wide range of businesses that can meet the ERC eligibility requirements.
+A wide range of businesses that can meet the ERC eligibility requirements.
 Some of the industries that can meet the ERC eligibility qualifications include:

 - Real estate